slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Go where you can make a difference not where you think there’s a home run.'

-autentic pride (genuine) vs hubristic pride (egotistic) -->
+autentic pride (genuine) vs hubristic pride (egotistic) -
+Startups are (by necessity) filled with generalists; big companies are filled with specialists.
+People underestimate how effective a generalist can be at things which are done by specialists.
+People underestimate how deep specialties can run.
+These are simultaneously true.

+companies hire for a problem and not general optimizations.
+Even if they need a generalist.

+Try consulting or entrepreneurship.
+When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
+When you sell your ability to deliver results, nobody asks about your skillset.
+-->